 - Chart patterns are less reliable on short-term charts.

 - Sometimes a chart pattern's target will only be reached the next day.

 In this example, we have a pennant pattern set up early in the trading session on the 5-minuteAmazon chart.
 Pennants are continuation patterns, and a trade is entered when the price breaks out of the pattern in the direction of the preceding trend.
 For a bullish pennant, a stop loss can be placed below the lowest point of the pattern, and the target is equal to the height of the movement leading up to the pennant.

 Most equity news is released before the market opens or after it closes.
 That means that for stocks, news trading is better suited to swing and position trading.
 Forex instruments and indices can, however, be traded around economic news releases.

 Often, the best way to trade a news release is to wait for the initial reaction from the price and then wait for the direction of that movement to be confirmed or rejected.

-- News events can create very profitable opportunities when other traders are trapped on the wrong side of a trade.
+- News events can create possibilities when other traders are trapped on the wrong side of a trade.

 - There are fewer opportunities to profit from news events than other strategies.

-Some of the best news trading opportunities are created when the market’s initial reaction is wrong.
+Some of the best new entry options are created when the market's initial reaction is wrong.
 In this case, all those that bought the pound had to sell, adding to the downward momentum.

 Most of the time, prices oscillate around a mean price.
 Traders can take advantage of this by buying or selling at extremes and waiting for the price to return to the middle of a trading range or to a moving average.